CVS, Aetna merger: What it means for you

 Aetna counts 23.1 million medical members, 14.5 million dental members and 15.2 million pharmacy benefit managers as customers, according to the company’s website.
 CVS is a pharmacy benefit manager with more than 9,700 location and $40 billion in specialty drug revenue.

-If the merger does go through, what will happen to the tens of millions of Americans who rely on Aetna for health coverage?
+If the deal passes regulatory scrutiny, what will happen to the tens of millions of Americans who rely on Aetna for health coverage?

 “It’s a vertical merger—meaning CVS and Aetna don’t compete on much, so it’s about synergies from integration rather than getting rid of a competitor—so [it] shouldn’t affect Aetna’s health-insured much, other than perhaps cheaper scripts or [over the counter] treatments bought at CVS,” Ilya Shapiro, senior fellow in constitutional studies at the Cato Institute and editor-in-chief of the Cato Supreme Court Review, told FOX Business.